sgbasel/neuritetracker/README.md

 # High throughput detection & tracking of neurons in live cell imaging

-## About
 Neuritetracker is software for high throughput detection, tracking, and segmentation of neuroblasts in live cell imaging.
+It runs in Matlab with a GUI interface, analyzes image sequences, and stores results as movies and CSV files.

 ## Installation
 To install neuritetracker on your machine follow these steps: